Saints. It hurt.

 Olive felt the anxiety and tension that had consumed his entire body begin to slowly ebb away as Cadence and Atienna entertained Maria’s odd conversational topics.
 Golden beasts.
 Conductors.
 Money.
 Currency.
 Philosophy.

 His room was quiet.
-His windowsill was unoccupied, his bed empty, the floor graced with feathers from the cage strewn loosely about.
+His windowsill unoccupied, his bed empty, the floor graced with feathers strewn loosely about, having fallen from the cage.
 But he could feel them distantly in his mind’s eye.
 Clearer than before.
 The noise, the colors, the sensations buzzed around in his mind.
 They were there.
-And Lavi—she was here.
+And Lavi—she was there.

-Olive walked over to his bed and fell face-first down into it.
+Olive walked over to his bed and fell face-first into it.

 What a bother.